majkelmichel/blog_list_backend/README.md

 To start production server run `npm start`

 You can use frontend for this application by building [this repository](https://github.com/majkelmichel/blog_list_frontend) and copying build folder into this repository

+## Online demo

+The app demo is available online on [Heroku](https://thawing-bastion-79446.herokuapp.com/)